aravhawk/openrank/README.md

 -----
 1. Run `python fetch.py`.
 2. Enter your Home Access Center username and password when prompted.
-3. The script prints the latest transcript year, grade, school, and weighted cumulative GPA if login succeeds.
+3. The script prints the student name, latest transcript year, grade, school, and weighted cumulative GPA if login succeeds.

 Notes
 -----